sql-machine-learning/elasticdl/docs/designs/data_transform.md

 [TensorFlow Transform](https://www.tensorflow.org/tfx/transform/get_started) is the open source solution for data transform in [TensorFlow Extended](https://www.tensorflow.org/tfx/guide).
 Users need write a python function 'preprocess_fn' to define the preprocess logic.
 SQLFlow users prefer to write SQL instead of python.
 It's user unfriendly to SQLFlow users if we integrate TF Transform with SQLFlow directly.
 From another point of view, SQL can naturally support statistical work just like the analyzer.
 [Feature column API](https://tensorflow.google.cn/api_docs/python/tf/feature_column) can take charge of transform logic such as transformer.
 For dense column, we can use numeric_column and pass a user defined function *normalizer_fn* to convert the column value.
 For sparse column, we can use embedding_column to map the sparse value to embedding vector or use cross_column to do the feature crossing.
 We plan to use SQL and feature column together to do the data transform work.

 Consistency between offline and online is the key point of data transform.
 Users write the transform code only once.
-And then the same logic can run in batch mode offline and in real time mode online.
+And then the same logic can run in batch mode for training and in real time mode for serving.
 In this way, we can prevent the training/serving skew.
 Both TF Transform and feature column can keep the consistency.
 The data transform logic in the training stage is built into the inference graph as the SavedModel.

 ## Transform Expression in SQLFlow